What do poultry eat?

 Common breeds of turkeys Raised in Ireland are the Bronze turkey and the Bourbon Red turkey.

-Eggs are part of a hen’s reproductive system.
+Eggs are produced by hens are part of their reproduction cycle.
 When a hen reaches maturity, lighting conditions trigger hormones to start the egg laying cycle.
 It takes about 25 hours for a hen to create an egg from start to finish.
 As soon as one egg is laid, another begins to form.